rbowsley/lamplighthelp/source/4-2-0_My_Users.markdown

  - Communicate - opens a new {{comm}} page where you can send an email, text or write a letter (you will only see this if you have the {{Comm}}s Module).
  - Copy address from.... - It is unlikely that you will need to use this when looking in the My {{user}}s tab, as it will copies the address details of this {{user}}, {{contact}} or {{funder}} into the Contact Details tab on your own profile, replacing your current details.
 It is not possible to undo this action.

 You can also customise what columns you see in the table in the 'My {{user}}s' tab using a {{group}} data view.
-For more on using data views in this way, see [16.4.2 Personal Settings - Profiles](/help/index/p/16.4.2)
+For more on using data views in this way, see [16.4.2 Personal Settings - Profiles](/help/index/p/16.4.2).

+If you would like to see more about this, you can watch our video 'Home Page Diary and Tabs'.

+<iframe width="640" height="564" src="https://player.vimeo.com/video/281952413" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

+##### Tags
+Time saving tips
+Next steps

 ###### core module